haberdashPI/german_track/_research/plans.md

 - classify spatial vs. object, wha'ts that look like
+- try highly regularized L1; look at coefficients
+- take a peak at the spectrograms

 - also keep working on windows near and far from switches
-- take a peak at the spectrograms

 ## old